DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/editing.md

 .embedded-demo({ "path": "grid-editing/inline-cell-editing", "showThemeSelector": true })

-`TableInlineCellEditing` can be coupled with the `TableEditRow` and `TableEditColumn` plugins to provide richer functionality.
-For example, in the following code, users can not only activate in-place editors for individual cells, but also switch entire rows to edit mode:
+`TableInlineCellEditing` can be coupled with the `TableEditColumn` plugins to provide richer functionality.
+Also users can define their own 'Table.Cell' component, to implement tabulation for edit cells.:

-.embedded-demo({ "path": "grid-editing/edit-row-with-inline-cell-editing", "showThemeSelector": true })
+.embedded-demo({ "path": "grid-editing/cell-editing-tab-with-edit-column", "showThemeSelector": true })

 ## Disable Editing in a Column